sanju029/linkedinDemo/README.md

-LinkedIn Demo backend created using spring boot and MySql
+LinkedIn Demo backend created using Spring Boot and My SQL